 The Law on Foreign Investments defines a foreign investor as a foreign state, a foreign legal entity, a foreign citizen, a stateless person, a citizen of Armenia permanently residing outside of Armenia, or any international organisation that engages in investment in Armenia according to the legislation in force.
 Foreign investment is further defined as any property, including financial resources and intellectual values, directly invested by a foreign investor as defined above in commercial or other activities in Armenia to gain profit, revenue or any other benefit.

-According to court practice, only those assets which are invested in the company's equity (via relevant corporate decisions) are considered to be investments.
+Based on the practice established by Armenian courts, only those assets which are invested in the company's equity (via relevant corporate decisions) shall be considered as investments.